 INASAN Science Reports publishes original articles and reviews on various branches of astronomy and space research.
 Manuscripts must be prepared in the LaTeX system.
 The relevant style files and a template can be found at http://www.inasan.ru/en/scientific_activities/publications/books/.
 Manuscripts should be sent to the editorial board of the journal at .
 Manuscripts in other formats are not accepted for consideration.
 The minimum size of an article is three pages in the used template.
 The maximum recommended size is 10 pages.
 The Editorial Board reserves the right to ask the authors to shorten the text.
 Manuscripts are subject to mandatory single blind peer review.
 If necessary, the editorial board can send an manuscript for reviewing to several referees.

 Papers are accepted in Russian and English.
-In both cases, the manuscript according to the template should include the title of the article, the list of authors with affiliations, the abstract, and keywords in two languages.
+In both cases, the manuscript according to the template should include the title of the article, the list of authors with affiliations, the 100-300 word abstract, and 3-5 keywords (words or phrases separated by commas) in two languages.

 Figures are accepted both in color and black-and-white versions.
 The preferred image format is eps.
 You can use jpeg, png, tiff, bmp formats, but you must provide high resolution.
 Names of figures should include the name of the first author and the number of the figure or fragment of the figure, for example: wiebefig01, wiebefig02b.
 In the text and in the captions, the letter symbols of fragments of the figures are given in the language of the article, i.e., in the Russian article, they are indicated as а), б), в), etc., in the English – a), b), c), etc.

 The references are prepared only with the bibtex package.
+The bib-file must contain only sources referenced in the article.
 Before you add a reference, you must check if this source exists in the ADS database (https://ui.adsabs.harvard.edu/).
 If it exists, then the reference names must be copied from there without changes (they have the form 2017ApJ… 849… 13W).
 Cyrillic letters should not be used in links for which the authors prepare bibtex entries by themselves.
 Transliteration should be used to cite a source that exists only in Russian.